dgblack/dgblack.github.io/pet.md

 #### Open Source:
 We decided to open source the project, so all the details, including a paper about the design, can be found [here](https://github.com/dgblack/robotPhantom).
 #### Vidoes and Photos:
-Some videos of the breathing phantom can be found [here](https://drive.google.com/drive/folders/1uiWelC6bOkdkfJQonwLRlHdK8gElCDiQ?usp=sharing).
+Some videos of the breathing phantom can be found [here](https://ubcca-my.sharepoint.com/:f:/g/personal/dgblack_student_ubc_ca/Ejtq5QNHxeNPp8weYnc7cZwBMOwxvVZQ7KxTPI8Fzo8WOQ?e=UFq9mM).\
+#### Conference Abstract
+We presented this project at the American Association of Physicists in Medicine / Canadian Organization for Medical Physics Joint Conference.
+See poster [here](https://w3.aapm.org/meetings/2020AM/programInfo/programAbs.php?sid=8796&aid=51718).
+#### Paper
+We also wrote a paper which has been conditionally accepted to Medical Physics.
+A preprint was published on [techRxiv](https://www.techrxiv.org/articles/preprint/Design_of_an_Anthropomorphic_Respiratory_Phantom_for_PET_Imaging/13440122/1).
+#### Awards
+We were awarded a Blue Ribbon at the AAPM/COMP conference for high reviewer scores.
+Additionally, we received the University of British Columbia Engineering Design and Innovation Day Faculty Prize for Engineering Physics.

 To achieve anatomical accuracy, it was important to consider the material attenuation coefficients to match human soft tissue, lung, and bone under x-ray and gamma radiation.
 We designed a set of flexible, inflatable, anatomically realistic lungs by molding a liquid silicone elastomer onto 3D printed lungs obtained from a CT scan.
 These lungs are positioned inside a realistic ribcage and torso shell, which is otherwise filled with water, and actuated using a biomimetic system of negative intrapleural pressure.
 Initially we designed a rubber diaphragm membrane to provide the pressure changes using a linear actuator, however, after some prototyping and testing we switched to a piston mechanism.
 The linear actuator is position-controlled by analog output from a Raspberry-PI (actually from an MCP4725 DAC controlled by the Pi over I2C), or alternatively from an application for a Windows laptop.